WPDevelopers/embedpress/src/readme.txt

 = [1.7.5] - UNRELEASED =

 * Fixes PHP warning: Cannot use object of type stdClass as array, for imgur
+* Fixes PHP warning in the add-ons tab
 * Fixes embed for urls matching google.co.*

 = [1.7.4] - 2017-05-18 =